Dog Barking, Understanding the Root Cause.

 General training and management

-• Positive Reinforcement: Reward desired behaviours (e.g., quietness) with treats, praise, and affection.
+• Reward desired behaviours (e.g., quietness) with treats, praise, and affection.

-• Consistency: Consistent training and management are crucial for effective behaviour modification.
+• Consistent training and management are crucial for effective behaviour modification.
 Focus on your commands.

 • "Quiet" command: Teach your dog to stop barking on cue.

-• Socialisation: Early socialisation helps dogs learn to interact appropriately with people, animals, and environments.
+• Early socialisation helps dogs learn to interact appropriately with people, animals, and environments.

 • Recommend attending puppy training classes to learn basic obedience and socialisation skills.